What Is Lemon Pesto?

 Short answer

 Lemon pesto is a Sicilian version of the famous basil pesto from Genoa.
-It gets its unmistakable kick from the inclusion of lemon juice and zest, and occasionally some orange juice too.
+Its unmistakable kick comes from the inclusion of lemon juice, lemon zest, and occasionally orange juice.

 Long answer

 Pesto agli Agrumi (AKA citrus pesto) is Sicily's take on the classic basil pesto recipe that hails from Genoa.
-Featuring some familiar ingredients, herbs, nuts, cheese, and olive oil, the sauce gets its distinctive flavour from the liberal addition of lemon juice and zest.
-We're fans of adding a little orange juice to the mix, too.
+It features many familiar ingredients - herbs, nuts, cheese, and olive oil - and the sauce gets its distinctive flavour from the liberal addition of lemon juice and zest.
+We're also fans of adding a little orange juice to the mix.

-We think lemon pesto is Mediterranean cuisine personified, and the perfect example of how this sauce has long been adapted to utilise the very best ingredients that grow in the surrounding countryside.
+Lemon pesto is Mediterranean cuisine personified and the perfect example of how cooks modify their recipes to utilise the best seasonal ingredients growing in the countryside.
 After all, if you have lemons as good as the Sicilians do, why would you not include them in your pesto recipe?

-You can use lemon pesto in the same way as you do with any other pesto, but the fresh, citrusy aroma makes it a particularly good accompaniment to fish and shellfish.
-The inclusion of capers and oregano makes for a more complex profile, but we prefer to keep things simple.
+You can use lemon pesto in the same way you would any other pesto, but its fresh, citrusy aroma makes it a particularly good accompaniment to fish and shellfish.
+Including capers and oregano makes for a more complex profile, but we prefer to keep things simple.

 Pro tip

-For optimal results, we recommend using a pestle and mortar to make pesto, but we won't think any worse of you if you opt for a food processor instead.
+For optimal results, we recommend making pesto using a pestle and mortar, but we won't think any worse of you if you opt for a food processor instead.

 Ingredients for 6-8 servings of lemon pesto